Strategic Communication at SACUBO Annual Meeting with Guest Greg Lovins

 See episodes where Pete has been a panelist right here.

-This week on the show, Nikki Kinzer and Pete Wright take on distractions, and share tips and tools for making sure you own every single minute of your productivity!
+This week on the show, Nikki Kinzer and Pete Wright share tips and strategies for when to keep, and when to purge!